On Board with Fiona Sweetman, Owner of Hidden Secrets Tours!

 What inspired you to launch Hidden Secrets?
 How did it all begin?

-This chance conversation with my friend Michelle Matthews was Australia Day 2004, and she saw something in me I never knew I had… I am forever grateful.
+This chance conversation with my friend was on Australia Day 2004, and she saw something in me I never knew I had… I am forever grateful.
 The grant money kick-started the website and collateral, but our focus on media, and the travel agents were the way the brand got off the ground.
 Walking tours in Melbourne at this time were usually done by retirees, so I was keen to share a more youthful and engaging perspective.
 I worked solo for nearly 3 years before I could afford any help!
 We really were the first walking tours of the city to shine a light on the laneways as the heroes of our tours.
 Its amazing what the city does with them now!

-I have nearly always been self employed or worked in small business.
-I love the human side of entrepreneurialism.
+I have nearly always been self employed or worked in small business, and love the human side of entrepreneurialism.
 Thankfully that is what tourism is about too, and with so many small business stories in Melbourne, the tour info is always evolving as we get to meet and share the people of this city.
 This has been such an amazing new life direction and I just love that we are learning everyday.

 What can people expect from your tours?